Using Cruit Mastering the Interview

 Focus on what matters.

 Turning small breaks in your day into strong wins makes wasted time your biggest advantage.
-By using every device to stay focused on your goals, you make sure your career growth never stops, no matter how busy you are.
+Using every device to stay focused on your goals means your career growth never stops, no matter how busy you are.
 Don't just let your career happen to you.

 Getting to the next level isn't about finding more time; it's about using the time you already have by making every screen a path to mastering your career goals.